makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent landing when weather is stormy
 ```
 This user story very much built on the previous one.
-I simply mirrored the 'not_valid_take_off?' method and built the private 'not_valid_land?' method.
-I used this in the existing 'land' method and set planes to only land when 'not_valid_land?' was not returning an error.
+I simply mirrored the 'not_valid_take_off?' method and built a private 'not_valid_land?' method.
+I then used this in the existing 'land' method and set planes to only be able to land if 'not_valid_land?' did not raise an error.

 As I did with 'not_valid_take_off?', I instructed 'not_valid_land?' to raise an error if when it called the weather_check method it did not return 'stormy'.

-Here is an IRB session demonstrating the described behaviour (once again edited due to the random weather):
+Here is an IRB session demonstrating the described behaviour.
 ```
 2.5.0 :001 > require './lib/airport'
  => true